teamtomo/teamtomo.github.io/src/site/team.md

 ---
 # Core Team

-*teamtomo* is a developed and maintained by a distributed group of volunteers from the cryo-EM/ET community.
+*teamtomo* is developed and maintained by a distributed group of volunteers from the computational cryo-EM/ET community.

 <div class="team-grid" id="teamGrid">
   <div class="team-member">